Two Watches Gifted By Elvis Presley On The Auction Block In May 2019 (Updated With Auction Prices)

 Note that “Squirrely,” a nickname that originated in the rehearsals for the residence, during which Presley apparently goofed around a lot, is misspelled in the engraved inscription on the back.
 It is also misspelled on Morales’ watch, leading me to believe it is probably misspelled on all of them.

 The back is also marked with a “B&M” stamp.

 The watch was likely worn very little and shows only minor signs of wear.
 I am particularly enamored of its 14-karat gold Milanaise bracelet, a true mark of taste in my opinion.

 It is accompanied by a letter of authenticity from Bobby Morris in addition to a letter of authenticity from Graceland Authenticated.

-See more of Lot 9 here, though please note that the catalog mistakenly identifies it as being powered by a quartz movement.
+See more of Lot 9 here, which sold for a whopping $12,500, though please note that the catalog mistakenly identifies it as being powered by a quartz movement.